MoisesCerGa/maya-batch-shader-creation/README.md

         You still have to assign the created materials to the correct mesh, but all the work of placing the nodes and color correction nodes for lookdev is simplified!

+# Tool in Use Video
+If you'd like to see the tool being used please visit my artstation: https://www.artstation.com/artwork/Gvdw2N Here I have a small visual showcase of the tool, as well as other works.

 # Feedback and Bug Reports

 I hope you like the tool and find it useful!
 If any errors arise or you have any recommendation for the tool's improvement, I would be very happy to hear it.
 You can always message me in LinkedIn: https://www.linkedin.com/in/moises-cg/